General Casorati inequalities and implications for Riemannian maps and Riemannian submersions: General Casorati inequalities and implications for Riemannian maps

 \subsection{Implications for Riemannian maps to generalized complex space forms}

 In this subsection, we obtain Casorati inequalities for Riemannian maps whose target spaces are generalized complex space forms $\left( {M_2}^{m_2}\left(c_{1}, c_{2}\right), g_{2}, J_{2}\right)$ using the general inequalities obtained in Subsection \ref{subsec_2_1}.
 As corollaries of this subsection, we also obtain Casorati inequalities for Riemannian maps whose target spaces are real, complex, and real K\"ahler space forms.
-Remarkably, we also verify these inequalities with the known Casorati inequalities for Riemannian maps whose target spaces are real and complex space forms.
-In this case, for any ${\cal Z}\in \Gamma (TM_2)$, we write
+Remarkably, we also verify these inequalities with the known Casorati inequalities for Riemannian maps whose target spaces are real and complex space forms. \\